 As previously noted in Section 2.5, NBO plans to invest the majority of its BEAD funds in deployment activities.
 The awarded funds will additionally be used for administrative costs, implementation of the challenge process, competitive subgrantee selection, and funding last-mile broadband projects.

-Personnel costs of \$3,795,346 will be used to support nine NBO staff, including the Director, Deputy Director, External Affairs Manager, and Grants and Budget Administrator.
+Personnel costs of \$9,485,491 will be used to support nine NBO staff, including the Director, Deputy Director, External Affairs Manager, and Grants and Budget Administrator.
 This team will lead Nebraska's BEAD efforts and activities, including the Challenge Process, the Subgrantee Selection process, administration and monitoring of the subgrants, and outreach and communication to stakeholders.

-Travel costs of \$145,054 will be used to support NBO staff travel to outreach meetings, state conferences, project management, subgrantee monitoring, and other events.
+Travel costs of \$45,000 will be used to support NBO staff travel to outreach meetings, state conferences, project management, subgrantee monitoring, and other events.

-Contractual costs \$395,608,706 include \$395,071,856 for deployment subgrants.
-The balance will support grants management and customer relations management software, translation of key NBEAD documents, and funds for the IIJA Infrastructure Hub.
+Contractual costs of \$390,646,223 include \$385,551,723 for deployment subgrants.
+The balance will support grants management software, and agreements with one or more telecommunications engineers to assist with application evaluation and project monitoring.

-Other costs of \$394,360 include technology for NBO staff, room rentals for outreach and other meetings; publications, printing, and media costs; annual software subscriptions, and a small amount for reimbursement to NDOT.
+Other costs of \$399,040 include technology for NBO staff, room rentals for outreach and other meetings; publications, printing, and media costs; and annual software subscriptions.

-Nebraska does not anticipate spending any BEAD funds on Equipment, Supplies, Construction, or Indirect costs.
+Nebraska does not anticipate spending any BEAD funds on Equipment, Construction, or Indirect costs.